tosdr/edit.tosdr.org/README.md

 1. Clone [our fork of the Hypothesis client](https://github.com/tosdr/client/tree/phoenix-integration) into the same directory as Phoenix and H. **The correct branch to work from is the *phoenix-integration* branch.**
 2. `cd client` and `make dev`

-    You will need Node version 14.17.6.
+    You will need a Node version that is more recent than 12.20.0.
 H will also have to be running.

     Instructions are [here](https://h.readthedocs.io/projects/client/en/latest/developers/developing.html#running-the-client-from-h), if needed.